SmartShots/SQDM-Dirtbikes/README.md

 The MOD recognises when a Squad Deathmatch map is loaded on the server and will then:

 - Remove the BMP/LAV spawns from the map.
-- Add two groups of 4 Dirtbikes at opposite sides of the map.
+- Spawn two groups of 4 Dirtbikes at opposite sides of the map.